a2geek/dns-publisher-release/README.md

 1. BOSH DNS is not available at `169.254.0.2:53` on the BOSH Director and
 2. the `/var/bosh/instance/dns/records.json` file doesn't exist on the BOSH Director (nor is it available in a container such as Cloud Foundry).

-If you are running just the Cloud Foundry publisher, or are doing the timing component of BOSH DNS, this can be hosted elsewhere.
+If you are running just the Cloud Foundry publisher, or are doing the timing component of BOSH DNS, this can be hosted elsewhere (within the BOSH world).

 ## Configuration